Skip to content

 5. We want extra long nonces (default: 64 bytes; max: 128 bytes).

 6. Checking and invalidating challenges is handled by a Redis-backed cache (not shown here; roll your own).
+This is the recommended approach when multiple verifier instances issue challenges.

 Instead of passing parameters programmatically, it is also possible to externalise configuration (see Externalising Configuration).
 As such, an AttestationVerifier can also be created by passing a SupremeConfiguration which contains iOS and Android attestation policies, as well as everything needed on top (object identifiers, etc.):